 - Certification Prep – specialized training that will help you prepare for a GIAC certification attempt

-In addition to courses, we offer six GIAC certifications, one SSA certification, and plans for more in 2021.
+In addition to courses, we offer six GIAC certifications, one SSA certification.

 - GSLC: GIAC Security Leadership Certification